Swizzy/Random/README.md

 NintendoParentalTool - A Tool to get the parental reset code for WII, DSi and 3DS

 x360 Account Editor - A Tool for editing Xbox 360 "Account" files (part of your profile)

+GetMediaID - A Tool to get the MediaID from a Xbox 360 xex